CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 If no active content projects are in process, the environment should scale down to minimal costs.

-Consider a .5-1TB workspace, separate from the shared ZFS to upload incoming content to.
+Consider a 2TB workspace, separate from the shared ZFS to upload incoming content to.

-- Determine associated cost and if this could be maintained over time
+File system should be mounted to the ingest servers.

-- Or would we reduce the existing ZFS allocation to 4TB and establish a separate file system of 1TB for use
+Merritt manifests will pull content with file:// URLs.

 ## Cloud Storage